-I spent a total of 7 months living and working in Queenstown and wrote separate posts on best photography spots, must do activities and awesome hiking in Queenstown, that should help you plan your stay in this beautiful mountain town
+I spent a total of 7 months living and working in Queenstown and wrote separate posts on the best photography spots, must-do activities and awesome hiking in Queenstown, that should help you plan your stay in this beautiful mountain town

 Distance from Milford Sound to Queenstown: 290 km / 180 miles

 Where to stay in Queenstown